 - Justice and Public Safety

-The materials and information presented by the INformation Network are the result of combined efforts by representatives and work groups affiliated with the Indiana Interagency Autism Coordinating Council (IIACC), a statewide coalition of stakeholders across the ASD community focused on addressing the gaps in services available for individuals, families, and other consumers.
-Currently, HANDS in Autism® facilitates and coordinates the IIACC as well as manages the data obtained from statewide needs assessments, evolution and development of the Plan, and progress related to status of services reflected within the Comprehensive State Plan.
+HANDS in Autism® facilitates and coordinates the IIACC and INformation Network efforts, as well as manages the data obtained from statewide needs assessments, evolution and development of the Plan, and progress related to status of services reflected within the Comprehensive State Plan.